bpmn-io/bpmn.io/src/blog/2023/003-the-future-is-chat.md

 ---

 <p class="introduction">
   We always strive to innovate and find new ways to make process management more accessible and user-friendly.
 That is why we are excited to share one of the most significant updates in the [bpmn.io eco-system](https://bpmn.io/) to date: We are replacing our graphical toolkits with modern chat-based solutions.
-By being completely conversational the new tools will revolutionize diagram modeling and embedding as we know it.
+By being completely conversational, the new tools will revolutionize diagram modeling and embedding as we know it.
 </p>

 <!-- continue -->

 Imagine a future where you don't have to know BPMN or some BPMN tool to be successful at process orchestration.
 Imagine a future where you don't need to know exclusive gateways, interrupting boundary events or conditional flows to define the crucial, not-so-happy path.
 Imagine a future where you create your critical processes as casually as texting or voicing your friends via WhatsApp.
-That future is here, and it is conversational, AI-powered chat, coming to you at [bpmn.io](https://bpmn.io/).
+That future is here, and it is conversational, AI-powered chat brought to you by [bpmn.io](https://bpmn.io/).

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/003-initial-process-modeling.gif" alt="Create your process, conversational">

   <p class="caption">
-    Design your processes is going to get simple, and conversational.
+    Designing your processes is going to be simple, and conversational.
   </p>
 </div>